HaiTengZheng/collective_NOTE/rust/CORES/Pattern_Matching.md

-# pattern mathcing
+# Pattern Matching
-a runtime future that enables a variety of nice code flow patterns.
+A runtime future that enables a variety of nice code flow patterns.
-- it enables clean functional programming patterns
+- It enables clean functional programming patterns

 # match
 a basic pattern starts with `match` keyword

 # guard
-allow your to match conditionally
+allow you to match conditionally
 - all match cases within the same match {} block should apply to the same type

 # ?